 Switching from ISDN to VoIP is extremely simple.
 First, you need to find out what your business needs/wants and how many phone extensions you’ll need.
 If this number changes, your provider will add and remove as necessary.
 Once you’ve done some research about telecom providers, choose a supplier and the equipment, and set up is taken care of for you.

 Two things you’ll need to consider is if your internet connection can deliver VoIP and if your office phone system can support VoIP.
 If your internet speed doesn’t have enough bandwidth to deliver voice and other features, you’ll need to upgrade it to one that does.
 Most new office phone systems support VoIP but if yours doesn’t, you’ll have to replace it with an IP phone system.

 SIP stands for Session Initiation Protocol and is one of the possible protocols used in VoIP communications.
 SIP and SIP trunks are a great on-premise solution for a phone system, as it uses virtual phone lines rather than physical lines.
-You also have a choice of systems when you use a SIP Trunk, something that hosted voice services don’t allow.
+You also have a choice of systems when you use a SIP Trunk, like 3CX and Direct Routing for Microsoft Teams.

 So, what’s the difference between SIP and SIP Trunks?
 SIP is the set of rules that allows you to make and end connections for data and voice transfers over the internet.
 SIP Trunks is the service that allows you to use this protocol on a public network.

 SIP Trunks are becoming the most popular alternative to ISDN, due to their flexibility, speed, quality and lower costs.
 Making the switch to a SIP Trunk is a smooth process and is very similar to what we’ve discussed above.
 Once you’ve picked a SIP Trunk provider, they’ll take care of everything for you.